Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 1. Leadership as a Discipline

-In the last challenge we described perspectives on leadership from different cultures and eras.
-In the next two challenges we will take a more academic approach to leadership as a concept.
-That is, the rise of leadership studies as a discipline beginning in the 1800s.
+In the last Challenge, we described perspectives on leadership from different cultures and eras.
+In the next two Challenges, we will take a more academic approach to leadership as a concept.
+That is, the rise of leadership studies as a discipline began in the 1800s.

-Leadership Studies is an interdisciplinary concept that includes management, sociology, psychology, education, history, and philosophy to prepare people for leadership positions.
+Leadership studies is an interdisciplinary concept that includes management, sociology, psychology, education, history, and philosophy to prepare people for leadership positions.
 It draws inspiration, insight, and wisdom from many fields of study.
-Remember, leadership, at its core, involves guiding and inspiring others toward a shared goal, but can be viewed from many perspectives, including those of academic disciplines.
-Leadership for a psychologist might be viewed through the study of the mind, while a sociologist might view it through the study of groups, communities, and cultures.
+Remember, leadership, at its core, involves guiding and inspiring others toward a shared goal, but it can be viewed from many perspectives, including those of academic disciplines.
+Leadership for a psychologist will be viewed through the study of the mind, while a sociologist will view it through the study of groups, communities, and cultures.

 1. How do we know if a person will be a good leader?